 United Way of Mower County's (UWMC) annual fundraising effort, which supports over twenty local nonprofits, has officially begun.
-Each Community Campaign is vital in the way that funds raised ensure individuals in need can access critical resources, and, like last year, the 2021 Community Campaign carries an added sense of urgency amid the continued COVID-19 pandemic.
-The fundraising goal has been set at $1,275,000.
+Each Community Campaign is vital in the way that funds raised ensure individuals in need can access critical resources, and, like the past two years, this Community Campaign carries an added sense of urgency amid the continued COVID-19 pandemic and record-high inflation.
+The fundraising goal has been set at $1,275,000 to reflect the funding needs of UWMC partner agencies.

-"UWMC and our funded partners would like to thank the community once again for its support of the 2020 Community Campaign, which raised nearly $1,100,000.
-Your generosity allowed us to strategically reinvest those funds in 38 local programs that provide life-changing services throughout Mower County" said UWMC Executive Director, Molly Lanke.
+"UWMC and our funded partners would like to thank the community once again for its support of the 2021 Community Campaign, which raised nearly $1,140,000.
+Your generosity allowed us to strategically reinvest those funds in thirty eight local programs that provide life-changing services throughout Mower County" said UWMC Executive Director, Molly Lanke.
 "While we are proud of the results achieved throughout the past year, we know that the work does not stop there.
 Many individuals are still struggling and need our help, and many nonprofits rely on UWMC funding to be able to provide critical services to those in need."

 frequently asked questions